Back to Top

 To increase knowledge about inclusive organisations, we organise and guide a variety of development and research projects.

 Cleaning is hard work, which is why the absenteeism rate is high among cleaners.
-Returning to their own profession isn’t always a possibility and re-integrating in a different sector proves difficult as their capacities don’t match work supply.
-This leads to permanent unemployment for people who have valuable potential to work.
-In times of labour shortages, this is a missed opportunity.
+Returning to their own profession is often impossible and re-integrating into different work proves difficult as their capacities don’t match work supply.
+This leads to permanent unemployment for people who still have valuable potential to work.
+In times of labour shortages, this underutilisation of labour potential is a missed opportunity.

-The healthcare sector is dealing with a shortage of qualified personnel.
+The healthcare sector is dealing with a shortage of qualified healthcare personnel.
 Ideally, these qualified professionals should be able to focus on tasks they are specifically qualified to do.
-However, in actual practice they perform a lot of tasks that don’t call for healthcare qualifications at all, thereby wasting their potential as well.
+However, in actual practice they perform a lot of tasks that don’t require any healthcare qualifications at all, thereby underutilising their labour potential as well.

 We perform research to find out which factors influence working people’s sustainable employability.
 Sustainable employability is defined as someone’s ability to function well at work and within the labour market long-term.
 People should not be harmed by their work.
 How, though, is sustainable employability determined, and how can it be improved?